MichaelCade/90DaysOfDevOps/Days/day25.md

 ![](Images/Day25_Networking9.png)

-Final step, provide a static IP address from a network that is reachable from your workstation.
+The final step, provide a static IP address from a network that is reachable from your workstation.

 ![](Images/Day25_Networking10.png)